Skip to Main Content

 What is a subject heading?

 A subject heading is like a tag, or a label, which describes what the item (book, article, etc.) is about.
 Subject headings are useful because they provide a consistent way of describing the subject matter of the item.
 When an item is added to a database, an indexer will decide which topics are covered by the article, and choose several subject headings to apply.
-The subject headings used are selected from a standardised list, or thesaurus; this is known as a ‘controlled vocabulary’.
+The subject headings used are selected from a standardized list, or thesaurus; this is known as a ‘controlled vocabulary’.
 This means that all items about a particular subject would be tagged with the same, standard subject heading, regardless of the words and phrases the author used in the title or abstract.
 (From University College London)

 Image of the BPL website circling how to change to a subject heading search on the catalog search drop down menu